AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 The difference between **regular tasks** and **parent tasks** lies in their relationships with other tasks: parent tasks have children, and basic ones do not.
 To set these relationships, use the  `children` or `parent` data field – read the [Hierarchy](#hierarchy) section to learn more.

 **Milestones** are elements representing events.
 To add a milestone, you should create a task with zero duration: specify the same date in the `actualStart` and `actualEnd` fields.
-An alternative way to show events is adding [markers](Elements#markers).
+An alternative way to show events is adding [markers](Elements#markers), which can be shown on tasks or anywhere on the timeline depending on the dates you specify.

 To learn how to configure tasks, see the [Elements: Tasks](Elements#tasks_\(actual\)) section.